alexmclain/WABH_Analysis/README.md

 For this analysis, we use the results of voxel-by-voxel logistic regression analysis of lesion status (yes/no) by Aphasia Quotient (AQ) (logit transformed), total lesion volume and months since stroke at the time of the examination.
-This data is available at XXX and once it is saved all results of the paper can be reproduced.
+This data is available at https://doi.org/10.7910/DVN/RQZZP1 and once it is saved all results of the paper can be reproduced.